DhruvAgarwal11/FlappyBirdReinforcementLearning/README.md

-# Flappy Bird Reinforcement Learning
+# Flappy Bird Genetic Algorithm

 Used Tensorflow Keras, Pygame, and the genetic algorithm to re-create Flappy Bird and train a model that can pass through 4000+ pipes